Hugh Shearer: Death and legacy

 He died at his home in Kingston on 15 July 2004, at the age of 81.
 He was survived by his wife, sons Corey Alexander, Howard, Lance and Donald, and daughters Hope, Hilary, Heather, Mischka Garel, and Ana Margaret Sanchez.

 On 14 May 2009, the Bank of Jamaica announced a plan to issue a JA$5000 note with the likeness of Shearer on it, as was explained in detail on Monday 18 May 2009 by the Governor of Jamaica's Central Bank Derick Milton Latibeaudiere.

 The $5000 bill with Hugh Shearer's portrait was put in circulation on 24 September 2009.
 In Jamaican slang, a $5000 banknote is referred to as a Shearer.
+Since 2023, Donald Sangster has been featured on the $5000 bill alongside Shearer.